mojaloop/documentation/docs/community/standards/invariants.md

 ### 15. Authenticated Messages are not acknowledged as accepted until safely recorded to permanent store.
 #### Rationale
-1. The Mojaloop API assigns semantic meaning to
+1. The Mojaloop API assigns significant scheme related business meaning to certain HTTP response codes at various points in transaction flows:
+    1. Certain HTTP responses, e.g. "202 Accepted", are intended to provide financial guarantees to participants and as such must only be sent once the receiving entity is confident it has made safe, permanent record(s) in support of:
+        1. Facilitating system wide recovery to a consistent state after failure(s) in one or more distributed components/entities.
+        2. Accurate settlement processes
+        3. Audit and dispute resolution processes
+    2. For example a "202 Accepted" from the hub to the payee participant upon receipt of a transfer fulfilment message indicates a guarantee of transaction settlement to the payee.
-2. The Mojaloop API is designed to operate over imperfect network conditions and as such has built in mechanisms for retries.
+2. The Mojaloop API is designed to operate safely under imperfect network conditions and as such has built in support for retries and state synchronisation between participants.

 ### 16. Three levels of communication security to ensure integrity, confidentiality, and non-repudiation of messages between an API server and API client.
+#### Rationale
 1. Secure Connections: mTLS required for all communications between the scheme and authorized participants.
     1. Ensures communications are confidential, between known correspondents, and communications are protected against tampering.
 2. Secure Messages: JSON message content is cryptographically signed according to the JWS specification.